 Drum Solo Video

-The move to Nashville, TN paid off.
-Kelleher passed the audition for one of his favorite bands: Christafari.
-As a fan of Reggae music, Kevin listened to the group as a teenager and admired them for years before moving to Music City.
-Prior to getting the gig, Kevin frequently played their albums on road trips from Nashville, TN back to his hometown of Virginia Beach, VA, drumming the songs on the steering wheel to help pass the time of the 700-mile journey.
+The move to Tennessee enabled Kelleher to audition for one of his favorite bands.
+As a fan of Reggae music, he listened to Christafari as a teenager and admired them for years before living in Music City.
+Prior to getting the gig, Kevin frequently played their albums on road trips from Nashville back to his hometown of Virginia Beach, drumming the songs on the steering wheel to help pass the time of a 700-mile journey.

-When rehearsals for a tour began, the parts Kevin had been drumming in the vehicle flowed naturally as he played them on the drum set his parents bought for Christmas years ago.
-The first date on the tour was in Independence, MO for a large audience.
+When rehearsals for a tour began, the parts Kevin had been drumming in the vehicle were now being played on his first drum set that his parents purchased years ago.
+The opening date on the calendar was a performance in Independence, MO.
 The excitement of the crowd and the energy of the music inspired Kevin throughout the show.
 When it was his turn to be introduced, Kelleher delivered an exhilarating solo that entertained the audience.
-Enjoy this special memory of a dream come true for Kevin on his first gig with the band!
+Enjoy this special memory of a dream come true for Kevin on his inaugural gig with the band!

 Audio Track Descriptions

-Tracked in Nacogdoches, TX at Encore Recording Studio, Kevin is playing his Gretsch Catalina Club Series drum set as part of his lecture for a freshman group of university students in his sound recording technology program.
-For many of the students in the class, it is their first time in a professional recording studio.
-They are learning how to select appropriate microphones and how to place them around the drums to create a quality recording.
-After examining this process, the students proceed to the control room where they observe and ask questions as the engineer checks the sound of the drums and adjusts the level for each microphone at the console.
+This open drum solo was tracked in Nacogdoches, TX at Encore Recording Studio.
+Kevin is playing his Gretsch Catalina Club Series drum set as part of his lecture for a freshman group of university students in his sound recording technology program.
+For many in the class, it is their first time in a professional studio.
+They are learning the fundamentals of how to select appropriate microphones for the drums and how to place them around the kit to create a quality recording.
+After asking questions about the decisions being made in the live room, the students continue with the same curiosity in the control room where they observe the engineer at the console checking the sound of each component of the kit and adjusting the level for every microphone.

-The students then shift their attention back and forth between viewing the levels on the meters of the recording studio equipment and watching Kevin play this drum solo that varies widely in dynamics to simulate the way a drummer might play on a song they will record in the future.
+As the engineer starts the take, students shift their attention back and forth between viewing the levels on the meters of the equipment and watching Kevin play this drum solo that varies widely in dynamics in order to simulate the way a drummer might play on a song they will record in the future.
 There is the softness of the hi-hat toward the beginning of the solo, the thundering of the tom toms in the middle, and the booming of the bass drum punctuated by cymbal crashes at the end.
-The students also discover how effects are added to certain parts of the drum kit, such as reverb and equalization (EQ), to demonstrate how drum sounds can be altered in order to serve a variety of purposes, such as simulating the snare drum in a larger room or boosting certain frequencies to emphasize the articulation of the beater striking the bass drum.
+The students are also shown how effects like reverb and equalization are added to certain parts of the drum kit to demonstrate how drum sounds can be altered to serve a variety of purposes, such as simulating the snare drum in a larger room or boosting certain frequencies to emphasize the articulation of the beater striking the bass drum.

-The lyrical content of this song juxtaposes the highly serious condition of cancer with the sometimes toxic emotional experience of a bad relationship.
-Drawing inspiration from the will power necessary to fight such a life-changing physical sickness, the protagonist is recalling the determination needed to overcome and survive a virulent connection that is corroding the soul.
+The lyrical content of this song explores how the toxic emotional experience of a terrible relationship can, in some ways, be likened to the highly serious condition of cancer.
+Drawing inspiration from the will power necessary to fight such a life-changing physical sickness, the beleaguered protagonist musters the determination needed to overcome and survive a virulent connection that is corroding the soul.

-Using the tools of the recording studio to emphasize certain portions of the lyrics, Kevin applies a unique “reverse reverb” effect to Ace’s voice to attain a somewhat “other worldly” sound that cannot be produced solely with the human voice.
-One noteworthy application attempts to aurally simulate Einstein’s idea of a “fourth dimension” that would allow the singer to travel back in time.
-Listen to how the word “Albert” is manipulated in the second verse to begin the line that continues “… if you would open this portal if you could.”
-The effect can also be heard on certain instances of the word “survive” in order to vary the recurring lyric, for example at the end of the first and second choruses.
+Using the tools of the recording studio to emphasize certain portions of the lyrics, Kevin applies a unique reverse reverb effect to Ace’s vocal to attain a somewhat “other worldly” sound that cannot be produced solely with the human voice.
+One noteworthy application, for instance, attempts to aurally simulate Einstein’s idea of a “fourth dimension” that would allow the singer to travel back in time.
+Listen to how the word “Albert” is manipulated in the second verse as a way to musically portray the opening of the portal.
+The effect can also be heard on certain occurrences of the word “survive” in order to vary the recurring lyric.
+This treatment on the exhortation to survive may be heard at the end of the first and second choruses.

-Instead of an “open" solo like the studio recording two audio tracks above, this performance from a Christafari show (audio only version of the video above) is preceded and followed by material from the song.
+Instead of an open drum solo like the studio recording described earlier, this solo from Kevin's first Christafari show is preceded and followed by material from the song.
 As the band drops out, Kelleher continues playing the beat of the music but varies it slightly now that the spotlight is on him.
 A run around the toms breaks the rhythm of the song and sets up the march-like snare and bass drum wanderings that follow.

-Broken on occasion with timbale hits, Kelleher is building to a bass drum ostinato of alternating single strokes in his feet.
+Punctuated on occasion with timbale hits, Kevin builds to a bass drum ostinato of alternating single strokes in his feet.
 This musical device sets the backdrop for the motives traded back and forth between the two snare drums that form part of Kelleher’s unorthodox kit configuration.
-The solo ends with dynamic crash cymbal hits punctuated by the bass drum, as Kevin slightly pulls the tempo back before playing the snare drum fill that signals the band to join back in with the song.
+The drum solo comes to a close with dynamic cymbal crashes reinforced by the bass drum.
+After the tempo is slightly pulled back, Kevin plays the snare drum fill that signals the band to join back in with the song.

 "Keep It Alive"

-Co-written by Kelleher, the lyrics in this song depict the hopeful determination to save a relationship from disintegrating.
-Instead of succumbing to failure, the singer is convinced that the power of love can mend the failing partnership.
-In the bridge of the song, the protagonist does what is too often avoided in withering unions: he shares how much the other person means to him and vows not to let his pride get in the way of having a healthy relationship.
+Co-written by Kelleher, the lyrics in this song depict the determination needed to save a relationship from disintegrating.
+Instead of succumbing to failure, the singer is convinced that the power of love can mend the fractured partnership.
+In the bridge of the song, the protagonist does what is too often avoided in withering unions: he shares how much the other person means to him and vows to stop his pride from getting in the way of maintaining a healthy bond.

-In addition to contributing to the lyrics, Kelleher wrote and arranged the horn parts for this track, which is one of only two songs to feature a horn section of trumpet and saxophone on Ace’s 3127 album.
-The horn lines are designed to enhance the message of the lyrics, with short motives to help fuel the singer’s desire to continue the struggle, and, in the bridge, with sustained lines to form a musical pad of longer notes to emphasize the singer’s passionate plea.
+In addition to contributing to the lyrics, Kelleher wrote and arranged the horn parts for this track, which is one of only two songs on 3127 that feature a horn section of trumpet and saxophone.
+The horn lines are designed to enhance the narrative of the story by fueling the singer’s desire to continue the struggle with punchy accentuations and by spotlighting his passionate plea with sustained lines that form a musical pad.

 Dub music is a quasi-instrumental form of Reggae that features sparse vocals and abundant effects.
-Reverb and delay are the primary tools of choice, which add an expansive sense of space and openness as well as create an engaging rhythmic environment with fascinating polyrhythmic patterns.
-These effects are copiously applied to vocal fragments which are typically selected spontaneously and to conventional parts of the drum kit that are primarily responsible for providing the backbeat and the subdivisions of the groove, most commonly the snare drum and hi-hat.
+Reverb and delay are the primary tools of choice, which add an expansive sense of space and create an engaging rhythmic environment replete with fascinating polyrhythmic patterns.
+Typically applieded spontaneously, these effects are copiously used on vocal fragments as well as on parts of the drum kit that are primarily responsible for providing the backbeat and the subdivisions of the groove, most commonly the snare drum and hi-hat.

 Dub songs can be quite engaging and often make for great driving music on long road trips.
 The listener’s ear is treated to creative and unique effects as well as enchanting and fluid rhythms.
-To intensify the listening experience further, it is helpful to be familiar with the original version of the song before it undergoes sonic surgery.
-In the spirit of this sentiment, check out how this track differs from “Thief Inna De Night” on the Word, Sound, & Power album.
+To further intensify the listening experience, it is helpful to be familiar with the original song before it undergoes sonic surgery.
+In the spirit of this sentiment, check out how the dub track differs from “Thief Inna De Night” on the Word, Sound, & Power album.

 Christafari with World Heavyweight Boxing Champion Evander Holyfield